bmizepatterson/circuit-sim/README.md

 # CircuitSim

-An electronic circuit simulator build with [paper.js](paperjs.org).
+An electronic circuit simulator built with [paper.js](http://paperjs.org).

 Note: Use `npm run start` to run on port 8000.